Guangdong - China 2026-06-13 Saturday 22.55N, 114.09E

 QWeather

 Today: It's Rainstorm, the temperature is about the same as yesterday.
-AQI is good.
+Windy and AQI is good.

 Humidity